Table of Contents

 • Your birthday

-If you receive an email like this, please report the email by clicking the "Phishing Hook" or the three (3) dots next to the reply button and selecting "Report Phishing" or "Phish Alert".
-This will alert BPSTechnology that the email sender is a scammer and moves future emails to the "Spam" folder in Gmail.
+1. Report it.
+If you receive a suspicious email that asks for personal information, please report the email by clicking the "Phishing Hook" or the three (3) dots next to the reply button and selecting "Report Phishing" or "Phish Alert".
+This will alert BPSTechnology that the email sender is a scammer and move future emails to the "Spam" folder in Gmail.

-• Log out of your google account on all devices that it is currently logged in to.
-You can do this easily from your gmail inbox.
-When you are looking at your gmail inbox, scroll all the way to the bottom of the window and click on the "Details" button in the lower right hand corner:
+• Log out of your Google account on all devices it is currently logged in to.
+You can do this easily from your Gmail inbox.
+When you are looking at your Gmail inbox, scroll all the way to the bottom of the window and click on the "Details" button in the lower right corner:

 • Change your password.
-Log in a access.boston.gov with your BPSID and password and navigate to "Change my password' under Account Tools, or click the "Forgot Password" link on the log in page at access.boston.gov.
+Log in to access.boston.gov with your BPS ID and password and navigate to "Change my password" under Account Tools, or click the "Forgot Password" link on the login page.

 How did we do?